-Some women finally get to a point where they need a new source of interest and fulfillment, and others finally decide that they have plenty of compelling activities to fill their days.
-If you feel like you could literally go either way, I’ll offer up three reasons you should nix working–at least for the near-term:
+Regardless of financial need, many women finally get to a point where they need a new source of interest and fulfillment.
+Others do have an air tight financial picture and finally decide that they have plenty of compelling activities to fill their days.
+If you feel like you could literally go either way, I’ll offer up three reasons you should delay working–at least for the very near-term:

 1. You don’t have 100% buy-in from your family.
 When women return to work after a long time at home, family dynamics come into play.
 Do you have a husband who believes too much will change at home for too little economic return?
 Do you have children who worry that you won’t be home when they get home from school?
 Do you have a needy family member who believes only you can handle frequent “emergency” calls?
 If a similar situation is yours, put the brakes on any back to work plan.
 You need more time to figure out how work can work for both you and your family.
 Though you might be tempted to say everyone will adjust, the fact is that unresolved family issues will pull you out of the workforce faster than your first paycheck arrives.